kshakib22/second-brain/content/Programming/Data Structures/Tree Traversal.md

 We start from the root, keep building connections in a single direction then come back and complete other directions that were left incomplete.
 ### Pre-order traversal

-**Pre** refers to the fact that the root node is visited **before** its children.Pre-order traversal visits nodes in the following order-
+**Pre** refers to the fact that the root node is visited **before** its children.
+Pre-order traversal visits nodes in the following order-